-- The National Association of Student Financial Aid Administrators (NASFAA) provides students and parents with concrete information and advice about finding and applying for financial aid.
+- The National Association of Student Financial Aid Administrators (NASFAA) provides student and parents with concrete information and advice about finding and applying for financial aid.

 Important Financial Aid Information

 DePaul University participates in the Federal Direct Loan program and receives Title IV federal loan aid for its students.
 As a condition of this participation and to comply with the Higher Education Opportunity Act of 2008 (“HEOA”), DePaul has instituted a Financial Aid Code of Conduct to ensure the integrity and compliance of its administration of student loan programs.